 4.5 Mechanical Information

 The AVS-4000 is 4.20” L x 2.64” W x 0.62” H. The unit has mounting holes at each corner to allow for mechanical integration.
 The four mounting holes are labeled A are threaded holes that accept a #4-40 screw.
 The dimension drawing below contains the information required to mount the unit into a customer system.
-Additional drawing are available to customers upon request.
+Additional drawings are available to customers upon request.